Chris Young: Is it time to move on from Bill Belichick and his ragtag staff?

 Well, after three weeks of harshly criticizing the Red Sox and their mystifying front-office moves, it’s time to look slightly south and set the target on another laughably underachieving team — the New England Patriots.

-After completely botching the final play of last week’s game against former offensive coordinator Josh McDaniels and his Las Vegas Raiders, the Pats sit in third place in the AFC East with a 7-7 record heading into Saturday’s matchup with the defending AFC champion the Cincinnati Bengals, who have won six straight after a puzzling 2-4 start.
+After coming up short with a big second-half rally against the Cincinnati Bengals Saturday, the Pats sit in third place in the AFC East with a 7-8 record heading into Sunday’s matchup with the suddenly fading Miami Dolphins (8-7).

-Now, with the Patriots’ dim playoff hopes on the line, only the most devoted local fans can imagine their beloved team knocking off any of their three remaining opponents: the Bengals, the AFC-leading Bills (11-3), or the 8-6 Dolphins, who opened this season by spanking New England, 20-7.
+Now, with the Patriots’ dim playoff hopes on the line, only the most devoted local fans can imagine their beloved team knocking off the AFC-leading Bills (12-3) in the regular-season finale, after also topping the Dolphins this weekend, to clinch an undeserved playoff spot.
 Subsequently, a 7-10 season for the Patriots seems rather likely, a year after the team had the opposite record.

 Admittedly, this organization is just under four years removed from its sixth Super Bowl title of the 2000s, but after four seasons without you-know-who slinging the ball for the Patriots, it has become reasonably clear that that fellow who wore jersey No. 12 for two decades in Foxboro was probably the main reason that the team enjoyed such unbridled success — and don’t believe for a second he is coming back anytime soon — and that the franchise without him doesn’t look remotely like those dynastic teams of the past 20 years.